 The larger pumpkin planter I made actually fits a full 4″ pot, so if you’re not comfortable making your own succulent arrangement, you can purchase a 4″ succulent from your local nursery and pop it right in!
 Don’t worry, you’ll get addicted to succulents in no time!

 I hope the pictures below help you make your own pumpkin planter!
-I’ll be posting a video too, once I get that together .
+Here’s a quick video I put together.

 - 1 skein of Lion Brand Wool Ease Thick and Quick